Kilmarnock F.C.: Colours and badge

-Shirt sponsors

-Mascot
+Club mascot

-The club's mascot is a squirrel named 'Captain Conker' after the squirrels found on the club's crest and the Boyd coats of arms.
-In the past the 'Killie Pie' mascot was also a regular at Rugby Park on matchdays.
-Previously the mascot was Nutz the squirrel, played by long-time Kilmarnock fan Ian Downie who died in 2020.
+The club's mascot is a squirrel named 'Captain Conker', named after the squirrels which feature on the club's crest and the coat of arms of the Clan Boyd of Kilmarnock.
+In the past, the 'Killie Pie' mascot was also a regular at Rugby Park on matchdays.
+Previously, the mascot was Nutz the squirrel, played by long-time Kilmarnock fan Ian Downie who died in 2020.
+Downie had played the club's mascot for 19 years prior to his death.

 Stadium

 Kilmarnock first played football matches at the present Rugby Park site in 1899.
 Despite this, the venue is actually Kilmarnock's fourth home ground.
 The Grange, Holm Quarry and Ward's Park all hosted matches before the club moved to Rugby Park in 1877.
 This was not the present stadium, but one situated close by near South Hamilton Street.
 This ground was shared by cricket and rugby teams – sports which Kilmarnock had played previously – and the connection with rugby gave the ground its name.
 This name was taken with the club when they moved to their present stadium.